 Rangers outfielder Josh Hamilton did not start again Tuesday, his third consecutive day out of the lineup with a sore left knee.

-Hamilton doesn’t expect to return before Thursday’s series opener at Detroit, although manager Jeff Banister said he remains an option to pinch-hit off the bench.
+Hamilton expects to return to the lineup for Thursday’s series opener at Detroit.
+Manager Jeff Banister said Hamilton remains an option to pinch-hit off the bench.

-“It’s really a day-to-day thing,” Hamilton said.
-“I can be in extreme pain one day and then two days later feel OK.
+“It’s really a day to day thing,” Hamilton said.
+“I can be in extreme pain one day and then two days later feel okay.
 That’s kind of what we’re hoping for.”

+“Give Josh an opportunity to let that knee calm down,” he said.
 “If he continues to give us something like he’s been giving us I’ll continue to take that.
-This is a guy, when he’s in our lineup, he does make a difference,” Banister said.
+This is a guy, when he’s in our lineup, he does make a difference.”

-Hamilton’s availability off the bench is limited, however, at the moment.
+Hamilton’s availability off the bench is limited, however.
 If he got on base he’d most likely need to be replaced by a pinch-runner.

-“It’s just an old knee,” said Hamilton, who has tried to stay positive while missing nearly half of the Rangers’ games since rejoining the club on May 25.
+“It’s just an old knee,” said Hamilton, who has tried to stay positive while missing nearly have the Rangers’ game since rejoining the club on May 25.

 But his morale remains up with the Rangers still in postseason contention.